 Location: Hillsborough County Code Enforcement

-The University of Florida will be hosting an 8-hour workshop on the identification and documentation of animal abuse cases.
-This workshop will be open to veterinarians, veterinary technicians, and other individuals interested in advancing their knowledge of identifying and documenting cases of animal abuse.
-Part of this course will be lecture format and topics will include an overview of crime scene investigation, review of forensic examinations of animals, and collection of evidence.
-The remainder of the course will be hands-on.
-Participants will conduct forensic examination on animal models including documentation of injuries and practice evidence collection.
+Animal cruelty is a major issue throughout the United States and it takes a team of investigators, veterinarians, forensics analysts, and attorneys to investigate and prosecute animal cruelty cases.
+The successful prosecution of these crimes depends, largely, on the documentation, collection, and analysis of the evidence.
+The University of Florida Veterinary Forensic Sciences Laboratory will be hosting a 4-hour workshop on the identification and documentation of animal cruelty cases.
+This workshop is open to law enforcement, crime scene investigators, animal control officers, veterinarians, and prosecutors interested in advancing their knowledge of identifying and documenting cases of animal cruelty.
+Three hours of this course will be lecture format and topics will include an overview of veterinary forensics, review of forensic examinations of animals, injury documentation, evidence collection, and case studies.
+One hour of the course will be hands-on where participants will learn how to properly document injuries and practice evidence collection techniques.

 Adam W. Stern, DVM, CMI-IV, CFC, Diplomate ACVP.
 Professor of Forensic Pathology

 Registration is online – It’s fast, safe and convenient.

 - This course is held from 12:00 PM to 4:00 PM – make sure you plan travel time from your hotel accordingly!

 - Computer: Make sure you bring any necessary cables to upload your photos from your camera to your computer.